High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Atmospheric characterisation prospects

 \section{Atmospheric characterisation prospects}

-For the three validated planets, TOI-4507\,b, TOI-3457\,b, and TOI-707\,b, the observational prospects for atmospheric characterization with JWST and Ariel can be estimated at first order using the Transmission (TSM) and Emission Spectroscopy Metrics (ESM) \citep{Kempton_2018}.
-Since TOI-707\,b lacks radial velocity data, its mass was inferred from empirical mass–radius relations.
-For comparison, we also computed TSM values for TOI-4507\,b and TOI-3457\,b using empirical masses to assess the impact on the results.
-For TOI-4507\,b, the derived-mass solution yields a high TSM of $\sim$200 (or $\sim$180 adopting $A_{\rm B}=0.3$), above the standard TSM threshold ($\geq 90$).
-In contrast, using a mass consistent with its radius/type reduces TSM to $\sim$30–60.
-TOI-3457\,b and TOI-707\,b have significantly lower TSM values ($\lesssim$20), and all three planets fall below the commonly used ESM threshold of 7.5.
-These estimates indicate that only TOI-4507\,b is likely within reach of JWST or Ariel for atmospheric studies, while the other systems are less favorable given current mission sensitivities.
+For the three validated planets, TOI-4507\,b, TOI-707\,b, and TOI-3457\,b, the observational prospects for atmospheric characterisation with JWST and \textit{Ariel} are estimated at first order using the Transmission (TSM) and Emission Spectroscopy Metrics (ESM) \citep{Kempton_2018}.
+When empirical masses are required (see Appendix~\ref{app:empirical_masses}), they are used consistently in these estimates.
+Adopting empirical masses, the TSM values for TOI-707\,b and TOI-3457\,b are modest and lie below commonly used follow-up thresholds ($\geq 90$).
+For TOI-4507\,b the empirical-mass TSM is also below threshold (of order $\sim\!60$, depending on the albedo assumption).
+In contrast, when the RV-derived mass for TOI-4507\,b is used, the TSM becomes high ($\sim\!200$, or $\sim\!180$ for $A_{\rm B}=0.3$), exceeding standard giant-planet cutoffs.
+For TOI-3457\,b, adopting its RV-derived mass does not change the qualitative conclusion: its TSM remains below commonly used thresholds.
+All three planets yield ESM values below the typical threshold of 7.5, indicating that thermal-emission spectroscopy would be more challenging. \end{appendix}